+Pollination is the highest agricultural contributor to yields worldwide, contributing far beyond any other agricultural management practice.
 Working alongside farmers we aim to develop practices to boost pollination and natural pest regulation in crops to help increase yields, reduce reliance on inputs and minimise negative impacts on the environment.

-In preparation for a larger scale future project that addresses sustainable farming challenges in India, The World Bee Project initiated ecological intensification projects in India, with its UK partner the University of Reading School of Agriculture, Policy and Development (SAPD) and in collaboration with G B Pant University of Agriculture and Technology, and the Himalayan Farmlands Initiative.
-We are also collaborating with M S Swaminathan Research Foundation (MSSRF).
+In preparation for a larger scale future project that addresses sustainable farming challenges in India, The World Bee Project initiated ecological intensification projects in India, with its UK partner the University of Reading School of Agriculture, Policy and Development (SAPD) and in collaboration with G B Pant University of Agriculture and Technology renowned for their expertise in agroecology, bee keeping and farmer extension as well as an extensive work with small holder farmers across Uttarakhand and the Himalayan Farmlands Initiative which works with local farmer communities, organisations and governing authorities.

 Our project aims to explore opportunities for ecologically intensive farming interventions in economically important crops in North and South India.
 We will quantify the impact of contrasting landscapes on biodiversity and ecosystem service provision; explore barriers and incentives that influence farmer behaviour towards more environmentally sustainable practices; and focus on stakeholder engagement from inception through to dissemination of project result.

 Farming employs more than 40% of India’s population of 1.3 billion, with a significant proportion being small holders and landless labourers.